scflode/dotfiles/README.md

 This repository provides my dotfiles and system setup.

 > Note: Some things are still a bit weird.
-Check the issue tracker for know issues.
+Check the issue tracker for known issues.

 ## Installation